 in the Republic of Bulgaria – the Employment Agency of the Ministry of Labour and Social Affairs;

-in Georgia – Department of Labour and Employment Policy of the Ministry of Internally Displaced Persons From The Occupied Territories, Labour, Health and Social Affairs of Georgia.
+in Georgia – the Department of Labour and Employment Policy of the Ministry of Internally Displaced Persons From The Occupied Territories, Labour, Health and Social Affairs of Georgia.

+(“The Parties inform each other through diplomatic channels on the change of their competent authorities stipulated in the present Article.
+The said technical changes shall not cause amendments to this Agreement.”)

-The concepts used in this Agreement are interpreted in accordance with the legislation of the Parties in which the legal relationship arising out of this Agreement and relating to this concept is exercised.
+The concepts used in this Agreement are interpreted in accordance with the legislation of the respective Party in which the legal relationship arising out of this Agreement and relating to this concept is exercised.

 ARTICLE 2

-This Agreement shall apply to the following categories of workers who are nationals of either of the Parties and have signed labour contract under this Agreement and are provided with the necessary residence permit on the territory of the other Party:
+This Agreement shall apply to the following categories of workers, who are citizens of either Party and have signed labour contract under this Agreement and are provided with the necessary residence permit in the territory of the other Party:

-workers for an initial period of one year with an option for subsequent extension up of the residence permit to a total period of three years;
+workers for an initial period of one year with an option for subsequent extension of the residence permit up to a total period of three years;

 seasonal workers for a period of not more than nine months per year.